aneldev/dyna-ts-module-boilerplate/README.md

 ## Run tests

 Call `npm run test` to run your tests and coverage.
-This test also build your application, ts errors can be shown here.
+This test also builds your application, ts errors can be shown here.

 Call `npm run test-only` to run your tests only including coverage, no build no ts errors.